ArunanSivanathan/customFlow/README.md

 ## B. Custom Bidirectional Flow Design

-We introduce **custom bidirectional flows** to provide a comprehensive representation of network behaviours.
+We introduce **custom bidirectional flows** to provide a comprehensive representation of network behaviors.
 Each custom flow aggregates metadata (key header fields), statistical summaries, packet timestamps and directions, and a subset of payload bytes from the first few packets in the flow.

 A custom flow is uniquely identified by a **five-tuple**:
 *device IP address, remote IP address, protocol, device port, and remote port*,